QuantConnect/Lean/readme.md

 This section will cover how to install lean locally for you to use in your own environment.

-Refer to the following readme files for a detailed guides regarding using your local IDE with Lean:
+Refer to the following readme files for a detailed guide regarding using your local IDE with Lean:
 * [VS Code](.vscode/readme.md)
 * [VS](.vs/readme.md)